 Naloxone for Opioid Overdose

-You may have heard of the medication Naloxone, which has been used in emergency situations to diagnose and treat people who have overdosed from opioids and fentanyl.
-It has been known to save lives from people who may have overdosed on opioids.
+You may have heard of the medication Naloxone, which has been used in emergency situations to diagnose and treat people who have overdosed on opioids and fentanyl.
+It has been known to save the lives of people who may have overdosed on opioids.
 It should be administered only by a doctor or medical practitioner who is licensed to prescribe this class of medication.

 Benzodiazepine Withdrawal Treatment Medication

 If you are dependent on “benzos” or benzodiazepine drugs such as Valium, Tranxene, Xanax, Halcion, Librium, or Ativan, your doctor may prescribe medications that are specifically designed to help with the withdrawal symptoms from these drugs.

 These medications have a variety of prescribed uses, including treating anxiety and depression, sleep disorders, seizure disorders, and muscle relaxation.
 They can also be used for anesthesia.

 Medical Assisted Treatment in Los Angeles and Orange County

 If you live in Southern California or are seeking help with your addiction in Orange or Los Angeles counties, Cornerstone has been a strong presence in the recovery community for more than 30 years.

 Our medication-assisted treatment and evidence-based practice have helped thousands of people like you or your loved one get safely through the detoxification process and live long lives free from alcohol and drugs.
 Talk to us about medically assisted alcohol treatment, medically assisted opioid treatment, and other questions you have about drug rehab medication.